jgordon/axioms/axioms/11 Causality.md

   constraints c.
 - `(dcause e1 e2)`: Eventuality or agent e1 directly causes eventuality e2
   without any intermediate causes.
-- `(enabled s e)`: All the enabling conditions for causal complex s resulting in eventuality e hold.
+- `(enabled s e t)`: All the enabling conditions for causal complex s resulting in eventuality e hold at time t.
 - `(executable e a c)`: Action e is executable by agent a under constraints c.
 - `(difficultiesWith s e)`: s is the set of obstructions tending to